 Use only if noted in the Category-Specific Condition Guidelines.
 The item is fairly worn but continues to work perfectly.
 Signs of wear can include aesthetic issues such as scratches, dents, and worn corners.
 The item may have identifying markings on it or show other signs of previous use.

 As you can see, these descriptions allow for a little bit of leeway and judgment.
 It isn’t as simple as used vs. new, where the item still in the packaging is considered new, and an item taken out is considered used.
-Amazon Sellers Lawyer doesn’t see many cases of sellers getting suspended for mislabeling used items, but it’s still important to be careful when labeling.
-Even if you don’t get suspended for a complaint, a bad customer rating can be detrimental to your sales.
-Make sure the item is as close to how you labeled it as possible so the customer gets what they expect, otherwise you could be in for a bad review or two.
+We don’t see many cases of sellers getting suspended for mislabeling used items, but it’s still important to be careful when labeling.
+Even if you aren’t suspended for a complaint, a bad customer rating can be detrimental to your sales.
+Make sure the item is as close to how you labeled it as possible so the customer gets what they expect, otherwise you could be in for a bad review.

 1. Do Not Participate in Commingled Inventory: